 While parlays have been around for a long time, same game parlays are relatively new to the betting world.
 While FanDuel Sportsbook introduced the concept in 2019, you can find same game parlay betting options in many other online sportsbooks.

-If you are looking to bet NFL same game parlays, it may be worth looking around for books that offer the best odds.
+If you are looking for the top NFL betting experience, it may be worth looking around for books that offer the best odds on same game parlays.
 Though, we can also save you some time by pointing you to Tipico’s NFL sportsbook.
 We offer same game and traditional parlays as well as other betting options like live betting and player props to help you win big while sports betting.

 Imago Images / Icon Sportswire